 *This picture of me in laying the field is me during a century ride as I was so fatigued I needed to stop and lay down*

 I just kept doing what my teammates were doing when it came to nutrition and hoping for the best.
 Some days I'd feel good during practice and other days I didn't.
 Some days I felt fast, other days I felt so slow.
 But, I just toughed it through.
-I would just reassure myself: "It's normal to puke in your mouth when you are working hard."
+I would just reassure myself: "It's normal to feel absolutely exhausted after a practice when you were working hard."

 Oh if only I knew then, what I know now.
 I only figured out my nutrition problems once I was almost done my nutrition degree.